 The simple answer is, as long as possible!

 There are so many different activities to do in La Fortuna.
 You can go white-water rafting, climb a volcano or two, relax at hot springs, go ziplining or become a kid again and visit one of the best waterparks in Costa Rica.

 This means that picking where to stay is pretty simple.
-Whether you choose to stay right in the centre, or on one of the roads leading into town, you’re never far from where you want to be.
+Whether you choose to stay right in the centre or on one of the roads leading into town, you’re never far from where you want to be.

 This place is just wow!
-You’ll feel like you’re staying in a luxury resort, without paying those high prices you would normally pay at premium resorts.
+You’ll feel like you’re staying in a luxury resort, without paying those high prices you would normally pay at premium places.
 This eco-friendly hotel offers a number of outdoor pools, hot springs, a spa and a grill restaurant.
 All surrounded by tropical gardens.

 Slip on your robe and enjoy the comfy bed after your spa treatment.
 The staff here are super friendly and will help you with anything they can.
 You won’t want to leave your private tropical oasis.